photoprism/photoprism-docs/docs/user-guide/backup/nextcloud.md

 ![Screenshot](img/sync-2.png)

-!!! attention
-    Videos won't be synced yet.
-We are working on it.

 ### Remote Sync Options ###
 * *Download remote files* will download all files from your nextcloud that do not yet exist in PhotoPrism
 * *Upload local files* will upload all files from PhotoPrism to your nextcloud folder that do not yet exist there
 * *Preserve filenames* will keep filenames from Nextcloud without renaming them
-* *Sync raw images* will upload/download raw files alongside with jpegs
+* *Sync raw and video files* will upload/download raw and video files alongside with jpegs